GeniXiong/Data-Visualization-Project/README.md

  * (Complete!)
 Adding interactive part of forming timeline brushes.
    - 1~2 weeks to finish
    - By Oct 17, 2019
- * Adding menus and choosing the correct range for x axis and y axis.
+ * (Complete!)
+Imporove react performace.
+Use useMemo function to improve brush performance.
    - 1 week to finish
    - By Oct 24, 2019
- * Adding interactive part of highlighting different areas.
+ * (Complete!)
+Change histogram span and threshhold.
    - 1~2 weeks to finish
    - By Oct 24, 2019
+ * Add dropdown menu and filter data.
+   - By Oct 27, 2019
  * Beautify the data visualization, set correct styling for the project.
    - choose correct, pleasing to the eye color, and set correct margins, fonts...
    - Sum up everything, including links, documentations.